FWDekker/mommy/README.md

 MOMMY_PREFIX="%F{005}/%F{006}"
 MOMMY_SUFFIX="~%f"
 ```
-this code randomly changes the output between magenta and cyan~
+this code randomly changes the output between magenta and cyan.
+note the `%f` in the suffix, which resets the color~

 <img width="450px" src=".github/img/sample2.png" alt="mommy integrated with the zsh shell" />